The London Salon of Photography’s 106th Annual Exhibition

 The London Painters and Sculptors Group

-2nd October – 8th October 2017
+2nd October – 8th October

 The London Painters & Sculptors Group, consist of 10 Painters and 2 Sculptors’ who have collaborated on various projects together over many years.
 The diverse exhibition will showcase the twelve artists’ contemporary engagement with colour, shape and form.